INFRASTRUCTURE ASSET MANAGEMENT - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-- The coursework tests the ability of the students to model performance of infrastructure assets under different conditions and to develop basic optimisation skills for maintenance planning (Learning outcomes 003, 004 and 006).
+- their ability of the students to model performance of infrastructure assets under different conditions and to develop basic optimisation skills for maintenance planning.

 - Introduce the basic principles of infrastructure asset management and the organisational frameworks available for whole-life management of infrastructure assets.